Karthikapuram: Economy

 Most economic activity revolves around small farms and small businesses.
-Natural Rubber, coconut, and spices like; ginger, black-pepper etc. are grown here.
+Natural Rubber, coconut, and spices like ginger, black-pepper etc. are grown here.
 Educated and skilled residents typically migrate to bigger cities since the employment opportunities are low.
-Most of the youngsters are employed in out side of kerala and in foreign countries in Midle east, north america and europe.
+Most of the youngsters are employed in outside of Kerala and in foreign countries in Middle East, North America and Europe.

 Administration

 It is coming under Udayagiri Panchayat and Thalipparambu Block.

 The nearest tourist places are paithal mala and palakkayam Thattu.
 There are few organic farms and hill station stay available in near places.